Joint Trajectory and Passive Beamforming Design for Intelligent Reflecting Surface-Aided UAV Communications: A Deep Reinforcement Learning Approach: System Model

-In this paper, the communication related energy, including communication circuitry and signal processing, is ignored compared with the propulsion energy.
-According to~\cite{zeng2019energy}, the propulsion energy consumption in TS $t$ with the velocity $v_t$ can be expressed as
+In this work, the energy consumption for communication, such as communication circuitry and signal processing, is ignored compared with the propulsion energy.
+According to~\cite{zeng2019energy}, the propulsion energy consumption in TS $t$ is expressed as